MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-recruit-dashboard.md

 ---

-# Using the dashboard in the Recruiting app
+# Using the dashboard in the Recruiting app (preview)

 [This article is prerelease documentation and is subject to change.]